iiap-gob-pe/PalmsCNN-plugin-QGIS/README.md

 ## 🌍 Credits

-**Instituto de Investigaciones de la Amazonía Peruana (IIAP)** *Laboratorio de Inteligencia Artificial para la Conservación y Uso Sostenible de la Amazonía* Iquitos, Peru
+**Instituto de Investigaciones de la Amazonía Peruana (IIAP)** *Laboratorio de Inteligencia Artificial* - Programa BOSQUES Iquitos, Peru

 Developed by the technical team of the **IIAP**, in collaboration with **OSINFOR**, **SERNANP**, **University of Leeds**, **University of Brescia**, and **Wageningen University**, under the projects *“Supervisiones Optimizadas”* and *“New approaches to understand the state of biodiversity and contribute to social well-being.”*